project-koku/korekuta-operator/README.md

   clusterID: '123a45b6-cd8e-9101-112f-g131415hi1jk'
   reporting_operator_token_name: 'reporting-operator-token-123ab'
   validate_cert: 'false'
+  authentication: 'basic'
+  authentication_secret_name: 'basic_auth_creds-123ab'
 ```

-Note: You can also specify that you want to upload using ``basic`` authentication inside of the CostManagement CR.
-If you specify basic authentication, you must edit the authentication secret at ``deploy/crds/authentication_secret.yaml`` to have your base64 encoded username and password for uploading to production.
+Note: You can also specify the `ingress_url` inside ofthe CostManagement CR.
+This will allow you to upload to different environments.
+When you specify that you want to use ``basic`` authentication inside of the CostManagement CR you must deploy the authentication secret that holds your base64 encoded username and password.
+Feel free to use the authentication secret template at ``deploy/crds/authentication_secret.yaml`` but make sure that you edit the name to match the `authentication_secret_name` inside of the CostManagement CR.
 Then deploy the authentication secret using the following:

 ```
 oc create -f deploy/crds/authentication_secret.yaml